Arkaaito/mentor_encyclopedia/best_practices/pand.md

 [Creating an Analytical Dataset](https://classroom.udacity.com/courses/ud977)

 and download the 14-day trial to play around with Alteryx.
-Please note that Alteryx **is only compatible with the Windows OS**
+Please note that Alteryx **is only compatible with the Windows Operating System**

 ### Alterxy Expectations
 There will be occassional questions that will revolve around implementation of a certain function in Alteryx such as the [`FindString` function](https://help.alteryx.com/current/index.htm#Reference/Functions.htm#String).
 You are encouraged to help the student by pointing them to the proper online documentation for Alteryx here: https://help.alteryx.com/current/index.htm